Displayed below is a list of Frequently Asked Questions (FAQs). Click on the “>” icon associated with each question to view the answer.

 After a competitive bidding process, the RIIB selected Sustainable Real Estate Solutions, Inc. (SRS) to be the RI C-PACE program administrator.

 While many building owners need to upgrade their buildings, too often financial constraints get in the way.
-C-PACE financing solves the financial issues by providing: 100% financing for a term consistent with the useful life of the improvements, generally up to 25 years.
+C-PACE financing solves the financial issues by providing: 100 percent financing for a term consistent with the useful life of the improvements, generally up to 25 years.
 The benefits include:

 - Competitive, fixed interest rates